EOSIO/spec-repo/eep-draft_enhanced_database.md

 * The current RAM billing model is based on an implementation detail: well-behaved nodes use physical RAM to back contracts' database rows.
 This partly explains the current RAM prices.
 * Contracts can freely read other contracts' rows, creating compatibility headaches during upgrades.
+* Contract developers struggle to write code which wipes tables correctly when schemas change, especially when secondary indexes are present or when scope values aren't fixed.

 ## Ideas
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOSIO platforms.-->